Should I create a written work agreement?

 For both of you, sitting down together to shape a written agreement is a great way to get to know each other.
 Later on, your agreement will serve as an important foundation to help you in moments of transition or challenge and can ensure accountability on both sides.

 Sure, it sounds easy…We know that the idea of a written work agreement can seem formal when we hope for a relationship that will be warm and informal.
 We may worry about doing it right, or feel too busy to do it at all.
 Or you might assume that you’ll get to it once you’ve felt out the work relationship for a while.
-We’ve been there—the world of avoidance!—and we never got around to it ourselves.

 We also know firsthand what the hazards are to both you and an employee when job terms and expectations are never formalized.
 And we know how strong and successful a domestic workplace relationship can be when you’re on the same page.